 He is a member of the American Bar Association and the International Bar Association, as well as the Boards of the International Tax & Investment Center (ITIC) and La Chambre de commerce France-Azerbaïdjan (CCFAz).
-Recommended for Azerbaijan by Chambers Global, Chambers Asia-Pacific, Chambers Energy, Legal500, IFLR1000, IFLR Energy and Infrastructure Guide and Best Lawyers (Banking & Finance, Corporate and M&A Law), he was listed among the world's 28 Most Highly Regarded Energy Lawyers in Who's Who Legal - Energy 2015.
+Recommended for Azerbaijan by Chambers Global, Chambers Asia-Pacific, Chambers Energy, Legal 500, IFLR1000 and Who's Who Legal - Energy 2016.

+Ruhiyya Isayeva

-Ruhiyya Isayeva, Associate, Dentons' Baku office.
+Senior Associate, Dentons' Baku office.

 Ruhiyya graduated from the School of Law and Social Sciences of Khazar University (BSc, 1998) and Azerbaijan University (LLM, 2004).
-A member of the Collegium of Advocates of the Azerbaijan Republic, and a practicing advocate, she has extensive experience in litigation and dispute resolution of civil, economic and administrative matters including commercial, tax, banking, corporate, employment, real estate, product liability, telecommunications and IP law.
+A member of the Collegium of Advocates of the Republic of Azerbaijan, and a practicing advocate, she has extensive experience in litigation and dispute resolution of civil, economic and administrative matters (including contract law, commercial law, tax law, banking, corporate, employment, real estate, product liability, telecommunications and IP law in all court instances of Azerbaijan, including the Supreme Court and the Constitutional Court.

 In 2013 Ruhiyya was awarded by the Presidium of the Collegium of Advocates with a Certificate of Appreciation for long-term efficient legal practice.
 Ruhiyya has been teaching courses in English on International Law to students of Special Talented Groups at Azerbaijan State Economic University and on European Private Law in the LLM in the European Law program of Baku State University in 2013.

-Ruhiyya continues teaching in English on the Impact of EU Law on the National Law of Member State in the LLM in European Law program of Baku State University since September 2013.
+Ruhiyya continues teaching in English on the Impact of EU Law on the National Law of Member States in the LLM in European Law program of Baku State University since September 2013.
+Ruhiyya also serves as the Chair of the Board of Directors of local NGO "Legal Resource and Information Centre" Public Association, which she founded in 2005 with the aim to assist in the development of lawyers and the legal education of the population.
 Ruhiyya speaks Azerbaijani, Russian, English, Turkish and some French and German.